nathanleclaire/new_blog/content/blog/2013/10/27/5-cool-unix-hacks-for-fun-and-productivity.markdown

 The `-p` (standing for patch) flag for `git add` is ridiculously useful for these kinds of cases.
 This tells `git add` that we want to do a _partial_ add of the file, and we're presented with a nice interative menu which allows us to specify with a lovely amount of detail exactly which parts of the file we want to stage.  `git` splits the changes into hunks automatically, which you can approve or reject with `y` or `n` respectively, or use `s` to split up into finer grained hunks.
 If `git` can't split the hunks up the way you want automatically, you can specify as much detail as you want with the `e` (edit) option.

-{% img /images/five-tips/git-add-minus-p.jpeg And now our commits are nice and tidy. %}
+{{% img src="/images/five-tips/git-add-minus-p.jpeg" caption="And now our commits are nice and tidy. " %}}

 See here for more details on `git add -p`: [How can I commit only part of a file in git?](http://stackoverflow.com/questions/1085162/how-can-i-commit-only-part-of-a-file-in-git)